ArtSabintsev/UIFloatLabelTextField/README.md

 Check out `UIFloatLabelTextField.h` for a full list of editable properties.
 Also, check out the **UIFloatLabelSampleApp** for an example impementation of the application.

 ### Credit
 I want to credit [**Jared Verdi**](http://twitter.com/jverdi) for developing the first iOS implementation of this pattern in his [**JVFloatLabeledTextField**](https://github.com/jverdi/JVFloatLabeledTextField) project.
-I used it as a reference to make this version, but executed many aspects differently.
-I also added a few other features that I personally needed, and plan on enhancing this library overtime.
+I used it as a reference to make this version, but executed most aspects differently.
+I also added many other features that I personally needed, and plan on continuing to enhance this library over time.

 ### Created and maintained by
 [Arthur Ariel Sabintsev](http://www.sabintsev.com/)